logo phplogo phpmin

 Online GamblingA Legal Loophole

-At the turn of the 21st century, the growth of online gambling created a legal conundrum in the United States.
-In general, online gambling was legal because there was no law that technically forbid it.
+At the turn of the 21st century, the growth of online gambling created a legal problem in the United States.
+In general, online gambling was legal because no law technically forbade it.

-Even states that had anti-gambling laws on the books didn’t have specific prohibitions against online gambling, as it was a completely new industry not foreseen by previous generations of lawmakers.
-To complicate matters, betting across state lines was prohibited by the Federal Wire Act.
-This created legal confusion.
+Even states that had anti-gambling laws on the books didn't have specific prohibitions against online gambling, as it was a completely new industry not foreseen by previous generations of lawmakers.
+To complicate matters, the Federal Wire Act prohibited betting across state lines, creating legal confusion.

 A Billion-Dollar Gambling Industry